mhoeger/functions-docker-sample/README.md

 # Portable Azure Functions
 The Azure Functions runtime can be run in many environments.
 As an open-source project, you can use the exact same Azure Functions runtime locally, on Kubernetes, and on Azure.

-This simple example project outlines steps to run an Azure Function.
+This simple example project outlines an easy set of steps to run an Azure Function in multiple environments.
 Below are steps to run the Azure Function:
  - Locally as an Azure Function
  - Locally as a Docker image
  - On Kubernetes